leejet/stable-diffusion.cpp/README.md

-  -i, --end-img [IMAGE]              path to the end image, required by flf2v --control-image [IMAGE]            path to image condition, control net -r, --ref-image [PATH]             reference image for Flux Kontext models (can be used multiple times) --increase-ref-index               automatically increase the indices of references images based on the order they are listed (starting with 1).
+  -i, --end-img [IMAGE]              path to the end image, required by flf2v --control-image [IMAGE]            path to image condition, control net -r, --ref-image [PATH]             reference image for Flux Kontext models (can be used multiple times) --control-video [PATH]             path to control video frames, It must be a directory path.
+                                     The video frames inside should be stored as images in lexicographical (character) order For example, if the control video path is `frames`, the directory contain images such as 00.png, 01.png, 鈥?etc.
+  --increase-ref-index               automatically increase the indices of references images based on the order they are listed (starting with 1).
   -o, --output OUTPUT                path to write result image to (default: ./output.png) -p, --prompt [PROMPT]              the prompt to render